Baby Vaccination Schedule And Chart In India (0-18 Years)

 # These vaccines are given for babies and children with a high risk of developing the disease or those who live in endemic areas.
 The time frame may vary for these, depending on other factors.
 You may seek advice from the pediatrician for individualized recommendations.

 These can be given as single vaccines and as combination vaccines.
-Pediatricians may also recommend painless vaccines.
+Pediatricians may also recommend painless vaccinations for babies.
 For instance, a pediatrician may recommend acellular pertussis vaccines that may have less pain and injection site reactions than whole-cell pertussis vaccines.

 The annual influenza vaccine, which is given annually, can protect your child from the flu and its complications.
 Children who receive yearly flu shots may have fewer complications of flu even if they get the flu.